 Why should I use a solicitor rather than handling the claim myself?

 Our specialist panel of criminal injury solicitors have helped hundreds of clients successful claim compensation from the CICA.

-The benefits of seeking assistance of a solicitor include:
+The benefits of seeking the assistance of a solicitor include:

 - clear, impartial and non-conflicted advice throughout the claim